 - ice cubes (as required)

 - Roast cumin seeds, whole black peppercorns, and whole coriander seeds in a skillet over medium heat until very slightly browned (2-3 minutes).
-Keep stirring them while roasting.
+Stir continuously while roasting.

-- Add the roasted spices to the small jar of a grinder along with chaat masala, black salt, and regular salt and grind to make a fine powder.
+- Once roasted, add them to the small jar of a mixer grinder (or a coffee grinder) along with chaat masala, black salt, and regular salt and grind to make a fine powder.

-- Add ½ teaspoon shikanji masala and a few mint leaves to each glass.
+- Add ½ teaspoon shikanji masala and 2-3 mint leaves to each glass.

 - Add ice cubes as per your liking.